-The morning routine has one job that the evening routine doesn't: defend.
+The morning routine has one job the evening routine doesn't: protect.
 Your skin spent the night repairing.
-The morning is about protecting that work from the UV, pollution, and oxidative stress it's about to face for the next 12–16 hours.
+Now you're sending it out into UV, pollution, and oxidative stress for the next 12–16 hours.
+The morning is about making sure it can handle that.

 Why Morning and Night Routines Are Different

-Evening skincare is repair-focused.
-You apply actives — retinol, AHAs, vitamin C — that need time and a low-stimulus environment to do their work.
+Evening routines are repair-focused.
+The retinol, the acids -- they need time and a dark, low-stimulus environment to do their job.

 Step 1: Cleanse (Or Just Rinse)